Canyoneering Cebu | Kawasan, Badian, Alegria

 The last part of the adventure was the Kawasan Falls which took us an approximately 45-minute trek across boulders and wooded areas to Station 3 in Kawasan.

 After some time of short trekking, we emerged at Kawasan Falls’ Station 3 (Third Fall).
-This part of the river offered a deep, cool lagoon and gorgeous small waterfall whose mossy rock faces featured trailing roots and vines, this was a great place for both root climbing and high diving.
+This part of the river offered a deep, cool lagoon and gorgeous small waterfall whose featured trailing roots and vines can be used for root climbing and high diving.

 The photo above showed the waterfalls at Station 2.
 They don’t appear that high in photos but you should see it in actual for you to judge.
-The Station 2 was quite crowded, so we didn’t stay long at the place.
+Station 2 was quite crowded, so we didn’t stay long at the place.

 The final destination of our trip was the Kawasan Falls Sation 1.
 This is the largest of the three falls and is usually the most crowded.
 Bamboo rafts at 500 are available for rent to get under the waterfalls.

 We were already very tired at this point in our adventure, so we opted to just get some photographs and decided to end the experience.

 CANYONEERING IN CEBU GUIDE (ALEGRIA, BADIAN, KAWASAN)